 Wood products - production and trade

-In 2015 about 420 000 enterprises were active in wood-based industries across the EU-28; they represented 20 % of manufacturing enterprises across the EU-28.
+In 2017, about 430 000 enterprises were active in wood-based industries across the EU, representing 20 % of EU manufacturing enterprises.

-This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" and other publications are based on.
+This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" is based on.
 It presents statistics on production and trade in wood products in the European Union (EU).

 The European Union (EU) accounts for approximately 5 % of the world’s forests and contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
-Apart from the forests' ecological value and impact on the EU landscape, the forest sector is also an economic resource.
-This article presents indicators on the volume of roundwood and sawnwood production as well on the performance and employment of the EU's wood-based industries.
+Apart from the forests' ecological value, their role as an essential landscape element in the EU and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
+This article presents indicators on the volume of roundwood and sawnwood production as well as on the performance and employment of the EU's wood-based industries.
 The last part of the article covers figures on international trade in timber, and in particular tropical wood.

 Primary wood products

-Among the EU Member States, Sweden produced the most roundwood (81 million m3) in 2016, followed by Finland, Germany and France (each producing between 51 and 61 million m3) (see Tables 1 and 2).
-Slightly more than one fifth (21.6%) of the EU-28’s roundwood production in 2016 was used as fuelwood, while the remainder was industrial roundwood used for sawnwood and veneers, or for pulp and paper production.
+Among EU Member States, Sweden produced the most roundwood (73 million m3) in 2017, followed by Finland, Germany and France (each producing between 51 and 64 million m3) (see Tables 1 and 2).
+Almost a quarter (23.2 %) of the EU-28’s roundwood production in 2017 was used as fuelwood, while the remainder was industrial roundwood used for sawnwood and veneers, or for pulp and paper production.

-From 1996 to 2007, there was a steady increase in the level of roundwood production in the EU-28.
+From 1999 to 2007, there was a steady increase in roundwood production in the EU-28.
 While the output of non-coniferous (broadleaved or hardwood) species remained relatively stable, there were greater year-on-year differences for coniferous (softwood) species (see Figure 1).
-The effects of the financial and economic crisis led to a drop of the level of EU-28 coniferous production in 2008, a finding confirmed by a further reduction in 2009.
-The output has since returned to pre-crisis levels of approximately 312 million m3 per annum.
+The financial and economic crisis led to a drop in coniferous production in the EU-28 in 2008 and 2009.
+The output has since returned to pre-crisis levels of approximately 300 million m3 per annum.
 Non-coniferous production increased relative to coniferous production ever since the crisis years.
-In 2010, EU-28 total roundwood production rebounded strongly by 10 % and continued to rise in 2011, levelled out in 2012 and 2013, and remained stable in 2016.
+In 2010, EU-28 total roundwood production rebounded strongly by 10 % and continued to rise in 2011, levelled out in 2012 and 2013, and remained stable in 2016 and 2017.

-The total output of sawnwood across the EU-28 was approximately 100 (106 in 2016) million m3 per year from 2010 to 2016, some 5 % lower than in 2005.
+The total output of sawnwood across the EU-28 was approximately 100 million m3 per year from 2010 to 2017, reaching 110 in 2017.
 The situation has now returned to the average production level of the years preceding the crisis.
-Germany and Sweden were the EU’s leading sawnwood producers, regularly accounting for approximately 21 % and 17 % of the EU-28 total output over the past few years (see Table 3).
+Germany and Sweden were the EU’s leading sawnwood producers, accounting for approximately 21 % and 17 % respectively of the EU-28 total output over the past few years (see Table 3).

 The EU’s wood-based industries cover a range of downstream activities, including woodworking industries, large parts of the furniture industry, pulp and paper manufacturing and converting industries, and the printing industry.
-Together, some 420 000 enterprises were active in wood-based industries across the EU-28; they represented one in five (20.0 %) manufacturing enterprises across the EU-28, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.
+Together, some 430 000 enterprises were active in wood-based industries across the EU-28 in 2017; they represented one in five (20.0 %) manufacturing enterprises across the EU-28, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.

-A longer time series and fresher data are available for employment within three of the wood-based industries.
-Across the EU-28, manufacturing employment fell by 15.7 % during the 2000–16 period, while the largest losses among the three wood-based industries shown in Figure 2 were recorded for furniture manufacturing (28.0 % fewer persons employed).
-Pulp, paper and paper products was less affected (21.9 % reduction in employment during the 2000–16 period), while employment in manufacturing of wood products dropped by 24.8 %.
-The forestry and logging industry had an employment decrease only of 3.6 % from 2004 to 2015.
+A longer time series and more recent data are available for employment within three of the wood-based industries.
+Across the EU-28, manufacturing employment fell by 14.3 % between 2000 and 2017, while the largest losses among the three wood-based industries shown in Figure 2 were recorded for furniture manufacturing (25.9 % fewer persons employed).
+Pulp, paper and paper products was less affected (21.8 % reduction in employment during the 2000–17 period), while employment in manufacturing of wood products dropped by 24.8 % between 2000 and 2016.
+The forestry and logging industry had an employment decrease only of 3.6 % from 2000 to 2016.
 This may be explained by the ever-present need to manage forests and the increasing demand for fuelwood.

-Each of the wood-based industries, in keeping with most manufacturing sectors, experienced a reduction in the number of persons employed during the 2000–15 period.
-The development of EU-28 employment for wood and wood products and furniture manufacturing closely followed the overall pattern for total manufacturing during the period 2000–08.
+Each of the wood-based industries, in keeping with most manufacturing sectors, experienced a reduction in the number of persons employed between 2000 and 2017.
+The development of EU-28 employment for wood and wood products and furniture manufacturing closely followed the overall pattern for total manufacturing between 2000 and 2008.
 Thereafter, with the onset of the global financial and economic crisis, job losses for these two wood-based industries accelerated at a faster pace than the manufacturing average.
 In contrast, employment in the upstream supply of timber to the wood-based industries presented a peak in 2008 (following the 2007 storms) and an increase from 2011 onward.